Ahmedki1l/JSON-Editor/README.md

 // Similar usage as shown in the CommonJS example
 ```

-## API Reference

-Detailed description of each function including parameters, return values, and examples.

-### `getNestedProperty(obj, path)`
-- Description: Retrieves the value at a specified dot-notation path within a JSON object.
-- Example: `getNestedProperty(jsonObject, 'address.street') // Returns '123 Main St'`

-### `setNestedProperty(obj, path, value)`
-- Description: Sets a value at a specified dot-notation path within a JSON object.
-- Example: `setNestedProperty(jsonObject, 'address.city', 'Newtown')`

-### Additional function descriptions...

-## Error Handling

-Detailed error handling strategies for the functions, explaining common errors and their resolutions.

-## Examples

-Multiple examples showcasing different use cases and functionalities.

-## Contributing

-Instructions on how to contribute to the package development.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.